 Access for Everyone: Accessibility Facts

-WordPress powers more than 35% of all websites.
-E-commerce sites, major online publications, news outlets, blogs, and business websites use WordPress because it’s easy to use.
+WordPress gets more than 35 percent of all websites up and running.
+E-commercesites , large online publications, news channels, blogs and business websites use WordPress because it is easy to use.

 WordPress has a wide impact on website accessibility because of its popularity.
 However, accessibility is not always at the forefront of a website owner’s mind.
 Instead, most website owners are concerned with choosing the right theme, improving their SEO rank, and making sure their website loads fast.
 There’s nothing wrong with that — but making sure your WordPress website is accessible to everyone should be equally important.

-According to statistics compiled by Interactive Accessibility 56 million Americans live with a disability.
-Additionally, Pew Research Center indicates that 54 percent of adults with disabilities in the USA use the Internet regularly.
+According to statistics from Interactive Accessibility, 56 million Americans live with a disability.
+In addition, the Pew Research Center states that 54 percent of U.S. adults with disabilities use the Internet regularly.
 And that's just the United States.
-Globally those numbers go up.
+Globally, these numbers are on the rise.

 When you ignore accessibility, you’re excluding 20% of the world’s population from being able to use your website.
 In short, forgetting about accessibility isn't good for business.
 But more importantly, it’s terrible for creating a more just and equitable world.

 If you’ve been wondering how to build an accessible website with WordPress, this guide is for you.
 We’ll answer a few key questions, including:

 - What is web accessibility?

 - Is WordPress accessible out of the box?